-The world's largest mammal migration - that of the straw-coloured fruit bat - takes place in November when 8-10 million bats congregate in a two-hectare patch of mushitu forest.
+The world's largest mammal migration - that of the straw-coloured fruit bat - takes place from November to December when between eight and ten million bats congregate in a two-hectare patch of mushitu forest.
 Each day at dusk, the bats - many of which have a wingspan of more than two metres - fly out of the forest in a ‘blizzard of bats’ to feed, returning only at dawn.
 Kasanka also offers excellent sightings of the shy and elusive sitatunga antelope, and is a birder’s paradise in which 466 species of bird have been recorded.

-On arrival at Lusaka airport, you will be met and transferred to the Radisson Blu Hotel, located in the centre of the capital, for an overnight stay.
-In the afternoon you can walk, go birding or visit a nearby game farm.
+On arrival at Lusaka airport, you will be met and transferred to your hotel, located in the centre of the capital, for an overnight stay.
+The rest of the day is free to relax.

-Fly to Mfuwe and transfer to South Luangwa National Park, 5-nights.
-Vehicle safaris
+Days3-7: Fly to Mfuwe & transfer to South Luangwa National Park

-Transfer back to the airport and board a light aircraft to Mfuwe, from where you will be driven to Nkwali Camp.
+This morning you will transfer back to the airport and board a light aircraft to Mfuwe, from where you will be driven to Nkwali.
 The drive takes approximately 1 hour through colourful local villages and bush.
-You spend four days in South Luangwa National Park on escorted safaris to explore the rich diversity of the Luangwa Valley.

 Safaris from all the camps and lodges in the South Luangwa are conducted both by open 4-wheel drive vehicles and on foot (in the dry months of mid-May to early November), with armed scouts and fully qualified safari guides.
 Night drives with powerful spotlights are a highlight.